DecioLuvier/DecioLuvier/README.md

 # About Me

-- Electronics Technician graduate from the Federal Institute of Education, Science, and Technology of Rio Grande do Sul.
+- Electronics Technician graduate from the Federal Institute of Education, Science, and Technology of Rio Grande do Sul, Brazil.
 - Currently pursuing a degree in Computer Engineering at the Federal University of Pelotas, Rio Grande do Sul, Brazil.
 - Winner of the $2,000 Palworld Modding Contest.